 Ingredient Notes and Substitutions

-- Corn syrup: I like to use light corn syrup for a cleaner, less grainier look.
+- Corn syrup: I prefer light corn syrup for a cleaner, less grainy look.

 - Baking soda: Baking soda provides those familiar air pockets in peanut brittle that make it easier to bite down and break easily with your teeth.